doubleopen-project/doubleopen-publications/Proof-Of-Concept/Compliance-Is-Forever/Ideas/Policy_Engine.md

 The concluded license information can be overridden for specified files or filepaths (specified as globs).
 A reason for this must also be supplied.

-### Whitelist / blacklist override
+### allowlist / denylist override

-Universally set whitelists and blacklists can be overridden on the repository level on a licence-by-license basis.
+Universally set allowlists and denylists can be overridden on the repository level on a licence-by-license basis.

 ### Rule violation trigger override

-In universal config, violations of license whitelists and blacklists can be individually set to either merely output warnings or exit with an error code.
-This behavior can be overridden on the repository level on a whitelist and/or blacklist basis (i.e. applying the override to all whitelists and/or blacklists).
+In universal config, violations of license allowlists and denylists can be individually set to either merely output warnings or exit with an error code.
+This behavior can be overridden on the repository level on a allowlist and/or denylist basis (i.e. applying the override to all allowlists and/or denylists).

 ## Examples